Deliveroo: History and basic operations

+In June 2018, Deliveroo launched ‘Marketplace+’, which enables restaurants with their own delivery fleets to operate on Deliveroo's platform.
+These restaurants can also access Deliveroo's network of riders to extend their delivery services.

+In May 2019, Amazon has partnered with the company to offer free delivery linked to Amazon Prime accounts.

+In November 2019, Deliveroo launched ‘Pick-Up’ - a click & collect service allowing customers to order food for collection.
+Restaurants who had signed up to offer the service at its launch included Byron, Pizza Express and Pizza Hut.
+In March 2020, Deliveroo launched its on demand grocery service and has since partnered with retail chains M&S, Aldi, Waitrose, Sainsbury's and others.

+In September 2021, Deliveroo launched rapid grocery delivery service HOP.
+The service promises delivery to customers “in as little as 10 minutes” with the first Deliveroo Hop dark store launched in central London, serving residents in Vauxhall and Battersea.

-In September 2021, it was announced that Deliveroo was taking its first step into rapid grocery deliveries by opening its own “dark store” in London in partnership with supermarket chain Wm Morrisons.
-The new service "Deliveroo HOP" was designed to serve residents within 10 to 15 minutes.
-Since 2021, Deliveroo has struck partnerships with major grocery partners including Morrisons, Waitrose, Co-op, Sainbury’s, SPA, Asda and Wholefoods in the UK; and in international markets with Esselunga in Italy, Auchan in France and ParknShop in Hong Kong.
-In the second half of 2021, grocery accounted for 8% of the company's Gross Travsaction Value.
+Since 2021, Deliveroo has struck partnerships with major grocery partners including Morrisons, Waitrose, Co-op, Sainbury's, SPA, Asda and Wholefoods in the UK; and in international markets with Esselunga in Italy, Auchan in France and ParknShop in Hong Kong as part of its on demand grocery and HOP service.
+In the second half of 2022, grocery accounted for 11% of the company's Gross Transaction Value.

+In October 2022, Deliveroo opened its first brick and mortar high street store on New Oxford Street.
+Customers are able to shop in-store by ordering through digital kiosks; ordering via the Deliveroo app for collection at the store; and for delivery to local residents, offices and other addresses via Deliveroo's network of riders.
+The Deliveroo HOP on New Oxford Street offers grocery items from Morrisons ‘Ready to Eat’ and ‘The Best’ ranges to store cupboard staples, snacks and dinner ingredients.

 Economic impacts in the UK

 In December 2017, a study by macroeconomic consultancy Capital Economics stated that Deliveroo had helped create 7,200 jobs across the restaurant sector since it launched in 2013.
 It also boosted the industry's revenue by £460 million in the year to June 2017.
 The report also found that Deliveroo had helped add £372 million in value to the UK economy in the same 12-month period, a figure which Capital Economics projected to rise to £1.5 billion in the year to June 2019.